kaineer/fresh-backbone/README.md

   gem "sinatra-asset-pipeline"

-  gem "sprockets"    # This line should go before asset gems! gem "fresh-jquery" # The gem you're trying to use
+  gem "sprockets"    # This line should go before asset gems! gem "fresh-backbone" # The gem you're trying to use
   ```

 3. In your sinatra application: